Father’s Instagram Account Contradicts Claims Of Poverty

 The court ultimately concluded that the father was making more money than he disclosed, likely through cash payments from his former fiancé, and as a result the court rejected the father’s application.

-Contact Arbesman Hamilton LLP early in your separation to understand your rights and obtain the best possible child support arrangement for your children.
+Contact NULaw early in your separation to understand your rights and obtain the best possible child support arrangement for your children.
 Our firm and its forerunners have been advising clients on child support and other family law matters since 1953.
 We remain committed to upholding the principles established by our distinguished predecessors: combining big firm results with a small firm relationship, and an overall commitment to always put our clients’ best interests first.
 Contact us online or at 416-481-5604 to book a consultation.